alminisl/privateVault/Second Brain/📂Projects/Fiskaly/KB/Tech/References and exports.md

 - [x] Go thru the code and try to understand what the issue is with the references not being added to the Export ✅ 2023-12-29
 	- [[References in CPC]]
-- [ ] Compare the DB entry vs the Export file and check the dates`
+- [x] Compare the DB entry vs the Export file and check the dates` ✅ 2023-12-29
 	- [[Exporting CPCs]]